Immerse Yourself in West Palm Beach’s Virtual Reality (VR) Experience: Visualizing Sea Level Rise in West Palm Beach

 |December 10||10 am – 12 pm||FAU Pine Jog Environmental Education Center|

 |January 7||10 am – 12 pm||NCON General Meeting at Manatee Lagoon|

 |January 19, 20 ,21||1 pm – 4:30 pm||Mandel Public Library/Urban Living Room|

 |January 27||6 pm – 9 pm||Norton Museum of Art/Art After Dark|

-Our team will assist you with the virtual reality googles and interacting with the immersive, 10-minute VR experience.
-You will see public parks flooding and solutions that can protect parks in West Palm Beach.
-After the interaction, you can also participate in a research study by completing a survey investigating virtual reality and sea-level rise.
-Your input to this research study will guide the Mayor and City Commission in making important decisions for the future.
+During the study, our team assisted with the virtual reality googles and interacting with the immersive, 10-minute VR experience.
+Participants could see public parks flooding and solutions that can protect parks in West Palm Beach.
+After the interaction, participants had the option to be included in a research study by completing a survey investigating virtual reality and sea-level rise.
+Participants’ input is meant to guide the Mayor and City Commission in making important decisions for the future.

 Learn more about the results of this research by signing up for email updates.